Jeetendra: 1964–1971: Rise to stardom

 Jeetendra began his career in 1964, playing the lead role in V. Shantaram's Geet Gaya Patharon Ne alongside Rajshree.
 Despite heavy promotions and positive reviews, the film proved to be an unsuccessful venture domestically.
 After a brief period of absence from films, he established himself with Ravikant Nagaich's spy thriller Farz in 1967.
 A remake of Telugu film Gudachari 116 (1966), it emerged a blockbuster at the box office and made Jeetendra a star.
 The music of Farz was one of the best-selling Hindi film albums of the 1960s.
 Majority of its songs like – "Mast Baharon Ka Main Aashiq", "Baar Baar Din Ye Aaye – Happy Birthday To You", both solos by Mohammed Rafi and "Hum To Tere Aashiq Hain", a duet by Mukesh and Lata Mangeshkar remain popular till date.
 In 1968, he had three releases – Suhaag Raat, Aulad and Mere Huzoor.
 While, Suhaag Raat and Aulad were critical and commercial success, the lattermost co-starring Raaj Kumar and Mala Sinha received positive response from reviewers and did decent business at the box office.

 In 1969, Jeetendra had three major commercial successes with L. V. Prasad's Jeene Ki Raah, T. R. Ramanna's Waris and Ravikant Nagaich's Jigri Dost.
-He began the 1970s with Chander Vohra's Khilona which also had Sanjeev Kumar and Mumtaz in the lead.
-The film emerged a huge hit with all the three leads receiving praise for their respective performances.
-He delivered another superhit that year with T. R. Ramanna's Humjoli which was a remake of blockbuster Tamil film Panakkara Kudumbam (1964).
+He began the 1970s with a small role in Chander Vohra's Khilona which had Sanjeev Kumar and Mumtaz in the lead.
+The film emerged a huge hit and received praise for its premise and performances of the cast.
+He had another superhit that year with T. R. Ramanna's Humjoli, which was a remake of Tamil film Panakkara Kudumbam (1964).
 In 1971, Jeetendra starred alongside Asha Parekh in Nasir Hussain's crime thriller Caravan.
 The film proved to be a superhit domestically and an All Time Blockbuster in overseas markets, especially China where it went on to become the highest-grossing foreign film, surpassing Raj Kapoor's Awaara (1951).
 The soundtrack of Caravan composed by R. D. Burman was a huge chartbuster and one of the best-selling Hindi film albums of the 1970s.